 Does Anyone Recognize This Bird?

-Does anyone recognize this bird?
-It was out in the tree yesterday afternoon.
+Does anyone recognize this speckled bird?
+It was perched in the tree yesterday afternoon.
 I don’t think I’ve ever seen it before.

-And naturally it was in the corner by the fence which has water sitting due to all the rain.
-So I had to slosh through the water to get to it.
+And naturally, it was in the corner by the fence, which had water sitting due to all the rain.
+So, I had to slosh through the water to get to it.

-I think the possum may come down and hang out on my patio.
-The picture above is where Charlie sniffs like crazy every time he’s let out.
+I think the opossum may come down and hang out on my patio.
+The picture above shows Charlie sniffing every time he’s outside.

-A reader (thanks Carolyn!) sent me some great information about possums.
+A reader (thanks, Carolyn!) sent me some great information about opossums.

 The NWF (National Wildlife Federation) has an article entitled: